xiaoningwang/2023samplingsurvey/DataIntegration/chap4.md

 [17] P.L.
 Conti, D. Marella, and M. Scanu.
 Uncertainty analysis for statistical matching of ordered categorical variables.
 Computational Statistics and
 Data Analysis, 68:311–325, 2013.

 [18] P.L.
 Conti, D. Marella, and M. Scanu.
 Statistical matching analysis for complex survey data with applications.
-Journal of the American Statistical Association, 111:1715–1725, 2016.
+Journal of the American Statistical Association, 111:1715–1725, 2016.

 [19] P.L.
 Conti, D. Marella, and M. Scanu.
-How far from identifiability? a systematic overview of the statistical matching problem in a non parametric framework.
+How far from identifiability? a systematic overview of the statistical matching problem in a non parametric framework.
 Commmunications in Statistics - Theory and Methods, 46:967–994, 2017.

 [20] T. De Waal.
 Statistical matching: experimental results and future research questions.
 Discussion paper n.
 19, CBS, 2015.

 [21] G. Donatiello, M. D’Orazio, D. Frattarola, A. Rizzi, Scanu M., and M. Spaziani.
 The role of the conditional independence assumption in statistically matching income and consumption.
 Statistical Journal of the IAOS, 77:667–675, 2016.

 [22] M. D’Orazio, M. Di Zio, and M. Scanu.
 Auxiliary variable selection in a statistical matching problem.
-In L.-C. Zhang and R. L. Chambers, editors, Ecological Inference: new methodological strategies.
+In L.-C. Zhang and R. L. Chambers, editors, Ecological Inference: new methodological strategies.
 CRC: Chapman and Hall, London.

 [23] M. D’Orazio, M. Di Zio, and M. Scanu.
 Statistical matching: theory and practice.
 Wiley, Chichester, 2006.